-We currently market and sell a dual platform endocrine cancer risk diagnostic test.
+We currently market and sell a dual platform endocrine cancer risk diagnostic assay.
 The incidence of thyroid nodules is on the rise.
-ThyGenX® is a next generation DNA and RNA sequencing oncogene panel and when applied to indeterminate FNA, provides a highly specific "rule-in" test with over 80% positive predictive value in predicting whether a patient's thyroid nodule is cancerous.
-ThyGenX® works synergistically with our second endocrine cancer diagnostic test ThyraMir®, which is based on microRNA and is designed to provide a highly sensitive "rule-out" test to accurately categorize a mutation negative indeterminate FNA as being benign or malignant.
+ThyGenX[®] is a next generation DNA and RNA sequencing oncogene panel and when applied to indeterminate FNA, provides a highly specific "rule-in" test with over 80% positive predictive value in predicting whether a patient's thyroid nodule is cancerous.
+ThyGenX[®] works synergistically with our second endocrine cancer diagnostic test ThyraMir[®], which is based on measuring the expression level of 10 distinct microRNAs and is designed to provide a highly sensitive "rule-out" test to accurately categorize a mutation negative indeterminate FNA as being benign or malignant.
 Our testing is performed in our state of the art CLIA certified, CAP accredited laboratories in Pittsburgh, Pennsylvania and New Haven, Connecticut.
-We estimate the total market for our endocrine cancer diagnostic tests is approximately \$350 million annually based on the current size of the patient population, estimated numbers of indeterminate FNAs and current and anticipated reimbursement rates.
-ThyGenX® is used by some customers as a base line oncogene panel assessment and approximately \$0% of such users will reflex to also using ThyraMIR® as a more specific evaluation.
+We estimate the total market for our endocrine cancer assays is approximately \$350 million annually based on the current size of the patient population, estimated numbers of indeterminate FNAs and current and anticipated reimbursement rates.
+ThyGenX[®] is used by some customers as a base line oncogene panel assessment and approximately 80% of such users will reflex to also using ThyraMIR[®] as a more specific evaluation.

-Endocrinologists evaluate thyroid nodules for possible cancer by collecting cells through FNAs that are then analyzed by cytopathologists to determine whether or not a thyroid nodule is cancerous.
-It is estimated that up to 20% or up to approximately 100,000 of FNAs analyzed annually yield indeterminate results, meaning they cannot be diagnosed as definitely being malignant or benign by cytopathology alone.
+Endocrinologists evaluate thyroid nodules for possible cancer by collecting cells through FNA biopsies that are then analyzed by cytopathologists to determine whether or not a thyroid nodule is cancerous.
+It is estimated that up to 35% or up to approximately 100,000 of FNAs analyzed annually yield indeterminate results, meaning they cannot be diagnosed as definitely being malignant or benign by cytopathology alone.
 Traditionally, guidelines recommended that some patients with indeterminate cytopathology results undergo surgery to remove all or part of their thyroid to obtain an accurate diagnosis by looking directly at the thyroid tissue.
-Historically, in approximately 70% to 80% of these cases, the thyroid nodule proves to be benign.
+Historically, according to a study published by Wang, et al. in 2011, in approximately 77% of these cases, the thyroid nodule proves to be benign.
 In addition to exposing a patient to unnecessary surgical risk and incurring costs, surgery can lead to a lifetime of thyroid hormone replacement therapy.
 Our ThyGenX[®] and ThyraMir[®] assays, are aimed at significantly improving the ability of physicians to determine an accurate diagnosis of an indeterminate FNA result.